sbasu276/GBCNet/README.md

 * GBCNet
 * GBCNet with Curriculum

-Please write to chetan@cse.iitd.ac.in for the private GBC dataset.
+Please write to us for the private GBC dataset.